 An important part of Geography is the range of skills you develop.
 These are developed in the Geographical applications section and involve you studying;

 This specification offers

 - a stimulating and imaginative issue-based approach to Geography

 - an insight into future challenges through the study of current issues of local, national and global importance

 - an awareness of human’s responsibilities to other people, the environment and the sustainability of the planet.

 The GCSE is assessed via three terminal exams worth 100% and is summarised in the table below.

 GCSE Year 12 and 13 Geography:

-We follow the AQA exam specification.
+We follow the EDEXCEL exam specification.
 This is a balance of human & physical Geography and is summarised in the tables below.

 updated September 2017